Business Travel to the EU After Brexit: Your Complete Guide

 If you’re looking to do business in the United States, one of the most important things you’ll need is a US bank account.
 If you’re running or plan to run a Limited Liability Company (LLC), you’ll need a dedicated business bank account that meets your needs.
 A personal account simply won’t cut it.

-But just how easy or difficult is it to open a US bank account for LLC as a non-resident?
+But just how easy or difficult is it to open a business bank account for LLC as a non-resident?
 Read on for all the essential info you need, including whether you can open an account online and the documents you’ll need to apply.

-If you’re sending money back to the UK from the US, you could save a bundle with a Wise multi-currency account.
+If you’re sending money back to the UK from the US, you could save a bundle with a Wise Business multi-currency account.
 Banks tend to charge high foreign transaction fees, but you’ll only pay a tiny fee and get the real, mid market exchange rate when you use Wise to send money internationally.

 You don’t need to be a US citizen or permanent resident to open a business account in the US.
 However, you can’t open a business account for a foreign entity.
 This means that before you do anything else, you’ll need to officially register your LLC in the US.